inovex/blog-langserve/README.md

 ### Setup
 - Requirements
     - Docker
-    - Azure Account
     - Python 3.12 or greater; Pip 24.2 or greater

 ### Setup MongoDB Cloud
 - Create a MongoDB cloud account on the website: https://www.mongodb.com/
 - Create a cluster on your MongoDB account
 - Create a database within the created cluster
-- Create two collections within the created database
+- Create a collection within the created database
-    - A collection for managing chat history (e.g. `chat_histories`)
     - A collection for storing embedding documents for the rag use case (e.g. `vector_collection`)
 - Create for the collection `vector_collection` an Atlas Search Index (e.g. `vsearch_index`) with the following properties
     ```